You will study two core modules and four optional modules before completing your 15,000 word dissertation.

 This module provides a grounding in the analysis of the lexis and grammar of English.
 You will be introduced to essential concepts and terminology in the field, and gain practice in analysing naturally-occurring language using the models (e.g. Systemic-Functional Grammar) discussed.
 There is some emphasis on the application of such analysis to the study of language in social context.

 Research Methods in Applied Linguistics

 This module aims to provide you with a grounding in approaches to and methods of research in Applied Linguistics.

-In the autumn term, you will choose two optional modules from a range which typically includes:
+You will choose four optional modules - two in each term - from a range which typically includes:

 - Business Discourse and Communication

 - Issues in Intercultural Communication

 For more information, see our English Language and Linguistics module descriptions.